grishagin/CellCounting/README.md

 ##Automatic Cell Counting with ImageJ
 ###Description
-This repository containes two ImageJ plugins to count mammalian cells in the pictures of cell suspension in a standard hemacytometer.
+This repository containes two ImageJ plugins to count mammalian cells in the pictures of cell suspension in a standard hemocytometer.

 The following items are included: